Consult a Doctor

 high heels

-Even when her feet felt so numb and her knees threatened to buckle under her, there’s no way she’ll kick off her high heel and reduce her chances at being employed.
+Even when her feet felt so numb and her knees threatened to buckle under her, there was no way she’d kick off her high heel and reduce her chances of being employed.

 Whoever established that stylish shoes must be painful falls under the myth that ‘beauty is pain.’
 Shola would choose comfort a hundred times over this painful elegance that she was visibly trying to portray.